blazer93/blazer93/README.md

 - I learned how to use Git and GitHub,
 - I learned about agile manifesto,
 - I learned the basics of SCSS and Tailwind CSS,
-- I learned how to create Vue.js components using Composition API.<br>
+- I learned how to create Vue.js components using Composition API.<br><br>
 Feel free to take a look at my first project www.abc-sportu.pl

 Skills:  VUE JS  / JS / HTML / CSS / GIT / GITHUB / SCSS / TAILWIND CSS